-The night safari is a different tour from the night walk.
-It takes place on the Kuala Tahan side of the river, and therefore it is not actually inside Taman Negara.
-This makes it possible for it to be a vehicle-based tour, which would be too disruptive for inside the park itself.
+The night safari is a different again from the night walk.
+It takes place on the Kuala Tahan side of the river, and therefore not actually inside – or even adjacent to – Taman Negara.
+This makes it possible for it to be a vehicle-based tour, which would be too disruptive for the park itself.

 The guide will take you on a pickup truck, modified to carry benches on the flatbed behind.
-You would drive around the rural roads, and into the nearby oil palm plantations.
+You would drive around the rural roads, looking for nocturnal wildlife.

-Because of the proximity to Taman Negara, even with the river separating the two areas, wildlife does cross over to the ‘human side’.
+Because of the proximity to Taman Negara, even with the river separating the two areas, wildlife does cross over.
 Panthers, for example, are known to hunt in the oil palm plantations.
 Bears have been seen on the more remote trunk roads.
-I saw a slow loris hanging onto a telephone pole.
-And sleepy little birds among the fronds of palm trees.
+I saw a slow loris hanging onto a telephone pole, a sleepy little bird among the fronds of a palm tree.

 Perhaps by this point you might be impatient enough to ask, But where is the place with the feature image?
 The one that looks like a classic movie scene?

 Well, I’ve saved my favourite tour for last.

-You might see a tour called ‘Lata Berkoh cruise’ (Berkoh rapids).
+You might see a tour called ‘Lata Berkoh’ (Berkoh rapids).
 It may sound boring, since it is just a cruise up Sungai Tahan, a tributary of Sungai Tembeling.
-Not only that, it is more expensive than the other tours.
 You go in a small sampan, and there’s maybe room for 4.
 Little more than a canoe.
+Not only that, it costs more than the other tours.